Expungement Attorneys in Southeastern Pennsylvania

 At Prince Law Offices, P.C., our attorneys help clients with expungements and petitions to pardon a conviction.

 Is an arrest or criminal conviction getting in your way?
 Are you having a hard time getting a job or federal financial aid?
 The criminal defense lawyers at Prince Law Offices, P.C. provide efficient and knowledgeable help with criminal record expungements and pardon petitions.
-To schedule a free consultation, except for firearms law consults at one of our many southeastern Pennsylvania offices, call toll free at 888-313-0416 or contact us online.
+To schedule an initial consultation at one of our many southeastern Pennsylvania offices, call toll free at 888-313-0416 or contact us online.

 Both arrests and convictions appear on a criminal record.
 Expungements are usually used to clear arrests from a criminal record, whereas applications for a pardon are the primary way to clear convictions from a criminal record.